mohamedahmed620/mohamedahmed620.github.io/_posts/2020-07-28-first_step_on_data_science.markdown

      I earned my bachelor’s degree in biomedical engineering so I can pursue my dream of developing software programs for medical devices.
 I had the opportunity to move to the US.
 I changed my career path as I got more interested in owning a private business and enjoying taking the risk and gaining the profits.
 I always used my programming skills on creating a fully developed program using VBA and Excel platforms to calculate my business finances and predict how to improve future sales.

      Everything in my life was going great until the coronavirus hit the USA.
 I had to close my business in SF.
 It was a good chance for me to rethink again about my passion for studying and programming.
 I started a Bootcamp to become a web developer.
-I found myself drifting away from building a program and focusing more on designing a user interface mostly with CSS language and how to design a UI and some coloring skills needed which I felt that’s not the career I want to pursue.
+I found myself drifting away from building a program and focusing more on designing a user interface mostly with CSS language and how to design a UI and some coloring skills needed which I felt its fun, but that’s not the career I want to pursue.
 The conclusion from my first Bootcamp experience, I found myself enjoying Java scripting but not a big fan of UI design.

      I searched to learn more about data science.
 I felt that’s the discipline I am looking for and that’s the career I want to pursue.
 Data science can be used as a way to refine random data to illustrate conclusions and results.
 It also can be useful in building algorithm and machine learning techniques to help predict an incident or occurrence of a biomarker for a particular disease indication.
 It’s a sufficient tool that refines data from the past and the present and offers solutions for our problems and unknown.